Rod-Way/brainfuck-rust/README.md

 ## Usage 🛠️

-you can compile my code or run a [brainfuck.exe file](https://github.com/Rod-Way/brainfuck-rust/blob/main/target/release/brainfuck.exe)
+you can compile this code or run a [brainfuck.exe file](https://github.com/Rod-Way/brainfuck-rust/blob/main/target/release/brainfuck.exe)

 ## Examples 🤔